-- (a) to bring the child to the court at a time and place specified in the notice; and - (b) to keep the child in attendance at the court until he or she is permitted to leave by the court or an authorised person. - (2) A person to whom a notice is given under subsection (1) must comply with the notice.
+- In any proceedings for an offence against Where this (1) section 38(1) in respect of a child applies an authorised person may give a notice to a parent of the child requiring the parent - to bring the child to the court at a time and place (a) specified in the notice; and - (b) to keep the child in attendance at the court until he or she is permitted to leave by the court or an authorised person. - This section applies in any proceedings (1a) - for an offence against section 9(2) in respect of a child who has not complied with section 11I; and - (b) for an offence against section 38. - (2) A person to whom a notice is given under subsection (1) must comply with the notice.

-(3) In subsection (1) -
+In subsection (1) - (3)